ENRICH.

 ABOUT THE ASASE YAA AFRICAN AMERICAN DANCE THEATER

-In the university and collegiate arena, we have performed at New York University’s Kimmel Center for the Performing Arts, Long Island University’s Kumble Theater, and has also performed (or conducted workshops at) Arizona State University, Bucknell, Princeton, Scranton, Howard and many others.
+In the university and collegiate arena, they have performed at New York University’s Kimmel Center for the Performing Arts, Long Island University’s Kumble Theater, and have also performed (or conducted workshops at) Arizona State University, Bucknell, Princeton, Scranton, Howard, and many others.
+For eleven years (2003-2014), they annually hosted and presented “Africa, A Journey in Dance.”
+The initial production presented at the York College Performing Arts Theater in Queens, NY, featured three companies from New York (representing Guinea, Ghana, and Senegal) and one from Washington, D.C.
+(Côte d’Ivoire & Guinea).
+The next six consecutive shows were also presented at the same theater.